hoathienvu8x/DCC-P2P-BlockChain-Chat/README.md

 # Building #

-To build, simply run "make", the Makefile target rules should work for most Linux distributions as well as MacOS, as long as OpenSSL is installed.
+To build, simply run "make", the Makefile target rules should work for most Linux distributions as well as MacOS, ~~as long as OpenSSL is installed~~.

 NOTE: MUST be compiled with gcc for 64 bit architectures, since we use a few